winitzki/scall/tutorial/programming_dhall.md

 So, we have a function of type `FreeFunctor (FreeFunctor T) a → FreeFunctor T a`.
 This type is similar to the type of the `join` method of a monad, except that it is operating at the level of type constructors (`FreeFunctor T`).

-This is a general property of free $FM$-typeclass instances.
-The constructor of a free $FM$-typeclass instance is always a monad.
+This is a general property of free FM-typeclass instances.
+The constructor of a free FM-typeclass instance is always a monad.

 The free functor construction is useful because it can convert any type constructor to a functor.
 After that, we may apply another free construction that requires its base type constructor to be already a functor (such as the free filterable or the free monad constructions shown earlier).